MEAT PENS AND FRYERS

 Hotots are mostly white, but do not have red eyes.

 often well developed specimens due to intense breeding and selection.

-rabbits are big rabbits.
+Meat rabbits are big rabbits.
 The adults commonly weigh 9 to 12 pounds.

-The kits will get up to 5 lbs each in 10 weeks, so 8
+The kits will get up to 5 lbs each in 10 weeks, so 8 rabbits in a

 system nipples for the cage, so two rabbits can drink at once.

 inch wide by 14 inch long by 10 inch high will be adequate.
 A top on

 to be sure that the door of your cage is big enough for the nest box to

 go in and out easily.
 I recommend using hay instead of straw for nest

-material, so the kits can start nibbling hay as early as
+material, so the kits can start nibbling hay as early as possible.

 4. That is your breeding day for meat rabbits for fair judging on